-PINTER & Associates Ltd (PINTER) has over nineteen (19) years of experience working with Indigenous groups, First Nations and in northern communities throughout Saskatchewan and Western Canada on environmental, water, wastewater, geotechnical, community development and safety related projects.
-We provide engineering consulting services to First Nations Communities, Tribal Councils and member communities, Business Development Corporations, and Indigenous Owned Enterprise.
+PINTER & Associates Ltd (PINTER) has over twenty (20) years of experience working with Indigenous groups, First Nations, and in northern communities throughout Saskatchewan and Western Canada on environmental, water, wastewater, geotechnical, community development, planning, and safety related projects.
+We provide engineering consulting services to First Nations Communities, Tribal Councils, and member communities, Business Development Corporations, and Indigenous Owned Enterprise.
 PINTER's experience extends to development and management of First Nations safety programs and projects and in particular Emergency Response Plans for First Nations fuel stations.

 Click the following link to download a copy of PINTER's 2017 Indigenous Services Brochure: Indigenous Services

 We were honored in 2015 to receive National and Provincial consulting engineering awards for our work with communities through the FNLM Regime over the past 16 years.

 We take pride in working with First Nation communities to find solutions that enhance Reserve lands, protect the environment, build internal capacity, promote economic development opportunities and allow Nations to exercise their inherent sovereignty.